zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/entities/view-entities/view-entity-overview-pages.md

     {{< figure src="/attachments/refguide/modeling/domain-model/view-entities/combo-box.png" >}}

-5. Add another Combo box and repeat the above steps for *SupplierNameVE* entity.
+5. Add another Combo box and repeat the above steps for the *SupplierNameVE* entity.

 The final data view should look like this: